JamesLMilner/pip-go/README.md

 ## Caveats

-* Currently no support for holes although this should be easy to account for if hole is tested as a separate polygon.
+* Currently no support for holes although this should be easy to account for if the hole is tested as a separate polygon.
 * Currently no support for points that reside on edges (returns outside, i.e. false).
+* Beware of roundoff errors
+* The direction that you list the vertices (clockwise or counterclockwise) does not matter.

 ## Credit